solliancenet/azure-synapse-analytics-workshop-300/day-02/lab03-dw-optimization-part-1.md

     </dsql_query>
     ```

 5. The same materialized view is also used to optimize the second query.
-Get its execution plan:
+Get its execution plan (where `SUFFIX` is your **student ID**):

     ```sql
     EXPLAIN